Finnish Institute of International Affairs: Organisation

-The institute has three different research programmes, which focus on the European Union, the EU's eastern neighbours and Russia, and global security.
+As of 2017, the institute has three different research programmes, which focus on the European Union, the EU's eastern neighbours and Russia, and global security.
 It also organises conferences, seminars, and round-table meetings on topical subjects related to the research programmes.
 These seminars provide a forum for high level discussions between academics and decision-makers.
 Research findings and current analyses of international topics are made public in publications called "FIIA-Report and Briefing Paper".
 In addition, the institute publishes Ulkopolitiikka, a quarterly journal on international relations.
 The institute also maintains the Archive and Chronology of Finnish Foreign Policy (Eilen Archive).

 The staff of the institute consists of about 50 members.
-The director of the institute is Mika Aaltola.
+From 2019 to 2024, Mika Aaltola was Director of the FIIA, and the Research Director is Sinikukka Saari.

 The work of the institute is directed by a nine-member board appointed by the Parliament.
 The institute also has an advisory council.
 The institute was established during the centennial session of the Finnish Parliament in June 2006 and started to function on 1 January 2007 under the auspices of the Parliament of Finland.
 Previously, the institute functioned as a private research organization that was founded by the Paasikivi Society in 1961 and maintained by the Foundation for Foreign Policy Research.

 Most of the institute's funding comes from the Parliament of Finland.

+Ongoing controversy over hiring president's son

+On 6 June Finnish public broadcaster YLE reported that the president's Alexander Stubb son and first year student Oliver Stubb got picked for internship in FIIA.
+Reported reasons why he was chosen because he has distinguished himself with his "extremely high motivation and superior knowledge of subject matter".

+Nine days later on 15 June, Iltalehti reported that the job announcement said explicitly that to get the job, applicant has to get full internship subsidy, which is 1800€.
+As a student of UK's University of Exeter, Oliver Stubb could get only 1275€ subsidy, which should have disqualified him from the consideration.
+It was also noted that during Oliver's inquiries about subsidies, FIIA's project leader and HR manager Marie-Louise Hindsberg answered him in a suspiciously familiar manner and even used the winking face emoji.
+She told him to apply anyway, but later it was revealed that she told an other candidate that application won't be considered without full internship subsidy.

+Other top candidates have claimed that FIIA has called them by phone and explained their pick by winner's superior working experience in research.
+However, Oliver's job experience was among shortest of all candidates, he only cited his conscription service and his volunteer work in student organization, while other candidates have advanced much further in their studies and had experience in research.
+According to YLE's requested report from FIIA, in last few years, only one more student studying for bachelor's degree has been picked, but he/she was much further in his/her studies than Oliver.